sixcious/url-incrementer/README.md

 This is the only extension I ever made, so it's important to me 100% that you are happy with it.
 I can't express in words how happy I am that you are using URLI.
 Thank you (times infinity!) for letting URLI play a small part in your Chrome experience!

-What's New in Version 5.2 (6/25/2018)
+What's New in Version 5.2 (6/26/2018)
-- Improved increment decrement prefixes selection to find the last prefix = or / instead of the first one = or /
+- Improved increment decrement prefixes selection to find the last = / instead of the first = /
 - Increased Error Skip max value to 20 times
 - Internal Shortcuts now have easier to press default modifiers Ctrl+Shift (like Chrome Shortcuts) instead of Alt+Ctrl
 - Internal Shortcuts modifier keys by themselves can no longer be used as shortcuts (e.g. only assigning the Shift key) since this causes a lot of headaches with keeping track of weird modifier-only combo shortcuts (e.g. assigning just Ctrl + Shift) and how KeyboardEvent.code differentiates between left and right modifiers (e.g. AltLeft and AltRight)